 King-Bruwaert House provides the best amenities in an elegant, picturesque senior living community.
 We provide independent living, assisted living, memory care, skilled nursing and more.
 Plan a visit today to see the full scope.

-Understanding the Differences Between Assisted Living Facilities and Nursing Homes
+Understanding the Differences Between Assisted Living vs Nursing Homes

 If you or a loved one may be considering Assisted Living or Nursing Home services, there may be questions about which care level is appropriate.
-How do you navigate the marketplace and differentiate between Assisted Living communities and Nursing Homes?
+How do you navigate the marketplace and differentiate between Assisted Living vs Nursing Home communities?
 Let’s start with a basic understanding of these two care levels and related services.

 What is Assisted Living?